Something I get HEAPS of emails about is where to buy ethical kids clothes.

 Finally, Tootsa (formerly known as Tootsa MacGinty) is a wonderful online shop selling ethical and largely unisex knitwear and other kids clothes in baby to age 10.
 And Tootsa even does a small adult line if you want to twin with your kids…!

 Years ago I bought two jumpers for my eldest – which have since been handed down to my youngest, and these are still going strong, and still looking like new.

-If your piece isn’t faring so well, then Tootsa offer a repair service where they’ll do their best to find a solution to keep your favourite Tootsa clothes going for longer.
+If your piece isn’t faring so well, then Tootsa offers a repair service where they’ll do their best to find a solution to keep your favourite Tootsa clothes going for longer.
 They’ll send you buttons, trims, patches and cover the cost of replacing a zipper if needs be.
-Failing all of that, you can send your old Tootsa clothes back to then in exchange for a discount off your next order.
+Failing all of that, you can send your old Tootsa clothes back to them in exchange for a discount off your next order.

-Tootsa do fantastic sales, periodically (right now there’s 70% off until the end of today).
+Tootsa does fantastic sales, periodically (right now there’s 70% off until the end of today).
 It’s a good idea to sign up to their mailing list or follow on social media to keep updated.

 I hope this is helpful in your search for places to buy ethical kids clothes!
 Have I missed any of your favourites?

 This week is Climate Week and in recognition of this I thought I’d share some green parenting tips.
 The great thing about these tips is that as well as helping the planet, you’ll save yourself some money too.